akrabat/apigility-xml/README.md

 # ApigilityXml

 This is an Apigility module to provide XML content-negotiation features.
 It allows for the rendering of payloads in XML and HAL+XML formats.
-It also supports ingesting HTTP bodies that are in XML format if hte content-type is `application/xml`
+It also supports ingesting HTTP bodies that are in XML format if the content-type is `application/xml`

 The response type is based on *Accept* header: